OfficeDev/Microsoft-Teams-Samples/samples/meetings-token-app/nodejs/Readme.md

     - Open new terminal
     - npm run client
     - The client will start running on 4000 port
+3. Build Client
+    - Open terminal
+    - npm run build
-3. Run Server
+4. Run Server
     - Open new terminal
     - npm run server
-    - The server will start running on 4001 port
+    - The server will start running on 3978 port
-4. Update the manifest .zip file under appPackage folder
+5. Update the manifest .zip file under appPackage folder
     - npm run manifest
-5. Now your application is running and ready to upload
+6. Now your application is running and ready to upload

 ### Step 5: Enable developer preview in your desktop Teams client
 Follow [these instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/dev-preview/developer-preview-intro#enable-developer-preview) to enable developer preview.
 Note that Developer preview mode must be enabled on each Teams client app or browser.